BenthicSubstrateMapping/PyHum/README.md

 thanks to Barb Fagetter (blueseas@oceanecology.ca) for some format info

 This software has been tested with Python 2.7 on Linux Fedora 16 & 20, Ubuntu 12.4 & 13.4 & 14.4, Windows 7.
-This software has (so far) been used only with Humminbird 998 series instruments.
+This software has (so far) been used only with Humminbird 998 and 1198 series instruments.

 ### Contents